HariboInc/tofdrugs/README.md

 # Install

-* Put the ressource tofdrugs in your 'resources' and start it in the server.cfg
+* Put the ressource tofdrugs in your 'resources' and start it in the server.cfg, then restart your server.
 * ox_lib, qtarget, polyzone and ox_inventory must start before tofdrugs.

 # Drugs